Nor-darkstar/EasyOMZ/README.md

 ### Complete Removel

-EasyOMz is completly removed by running one of the following commands in your terminal.
-You can run this script via the command-line with either `curl`, `wget` or another similar tool.
+EasyOMz is completly removed by running the following commands in your terminal.

 | Method    | Command                                                                                           |
 | :-------- | :------------------------------------------------------------------------------------------------ |